Making it happen.

 Executive Team, alphabetically:

-P. Kim Bui is the associate editor for social media and outreach for Southern California Public Radio.
-She manages KPCC’s social media and engagement on and off the Web.
-She also develops outreach efforts for KPCC’s content and technology partners.
+P. Kim Bui is the deputy managing editor for reported.ly.
 She’s worked at major newspapers and news start-ups.
 Co-founder of #wjchat, a weekly Twitter chat for web journalists, Bui was named one of Poynter’s 35 influential people in social media in 2010.

 |Henry Fuhrmann, Editorial Director